Art and Design Education programs include Visual Thinking in the areas of:

 Instructional minutes are not stated in the law for any subject area but the recommended minimum instruction time for elementary art is 90 minutes a week (usually two 45-minute sessions).

-Specific information about programming and curriculum design is available through two publications - Wisconsin's Model Academic Standards for Art and Design Education (2000), and A Guide to Curriculum Planning in Art Education.
-You may purchase each guide at DPI Publication Sales or 800-243-8782.
-An updated version of Wisconsins Model Academic Standards for Art and Design Education is anticipated release at the end of 2012.
+Specific information about programming and curriculum design is available through two publications - Wisconsin's Model Academic Standards for Art and Design Education (2000), and Planning Curriculum in Art and Design (2013).
+You may purchase Wisconsin's Model Academic Standards for Art and Design Education (2000) at DPI Publication Sales or 800-243-8782.

 - Disciplinary Literacy - Art and Design - Follow this link for additional information about engaging students in creativity, communication, and critical thinking through literacy tools.